Nicholson (1802 ship): Career

-3rd slave voyage (1806–1807): Captain William Kermod acquired a letter of marque on 31 May 1806.
-Captain Kermode sailed from Liverpool on 13 June.
-He acquired slaves at the Congo River and arrived at Charleston with 360 slaves on 15 December.
+Nicholson acquired captives at the Congo River and arrived at Charleston with 360 slaves on 15 December.

+The captives, 360 "PRIME CONGO SLAVES", were offered for sale on 5 February 1807 at Charleston onboard Nicholson.

 Nicholson sailed for Liverpool on 3 March 1807 and arrived there on 12 April.
-She had Liverpool with 42 crew members and had suffered three crew deaths on her voyage.
+She had left Liverpool with 42 crew members and had suffered three crew deaths on her voyage.

+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, having made two voyages during the period, or voyages before 1806.

-4th slave voyage (1807–1808): Captain Kermode sailed from Liverpool on 1 June 1807.
-He acquired slaves at the Congo River.
+4th voyage transporting enslaved people (1807–1808): Captain Kermode sailed from Liverpool on 1 June 1807.
+He acquired captives at the Congo River.
 Nicholson arrived at Demerera in February 1808.
 She sailed for Liverpool on 23 June and arrived back there on 13 August.
 She had left Liverpool with 36 crew members and had suffered five crew deaths on her voyage.
 She returned to Liverpool with sugar, coffee, cotton, and wine.

-With the end of the slave trade new owner sailed Nicholson in the trade with Brazil.
+With the end of the slave trade new owners sailed Nicholson in the trade with Brazil.
+The French invasion of Lisbon in November 1807 led the Portuguese royal family and the court to relocate to Rio De Janeiro.
+The Portuguese government in exile opened trade with Brazil to British vessels.
+This resulted in a great increase in British activity there between 1808 and 1810.
+Two Anglo-Portuguese treaties in 1810 formalized the new situation.